lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/4-encryption.md

 ## Types of encryption

 **Encryption in Transit**: This is when you're sending objects to and from your bucket.
-We do this using SSL certificates/TLS, HTTPS.
+It is done using SSL certificates/TLS, HTTPS.

 **Encryption at Rest (Server-Side)**: This is when the object is actually inside S3 or sitting on your computer.
 There's three different types: